 How you prepare

 Preparations for a lung transplant often begin long before the surgery to place a transplanted lung.
-You may begin preparing for a lung transplant weeks, months or years before you receive a donor lung, depending upon the waiting time for a transplant.
+You may begin preparing for a lung transplant weeks, months or years before you receive a donor lung, depending on the waiting time for a transplant.

 Taking the first steps